 15. It is recognised nationally that young people from minority ethnic groups, and young people in the care of the local authority, are over-represented in the youth justice system and particularly in the youth custodial population.
 It is also recognised that young people known to the YJS may experience learning difficulties or disabilities, including in respect of speech, language and communication needs.
-Information from Dorset Combined Youth Justice Service records, summarised in the Youth Justice Plan, shows that these issues of over-representation also apply locally.
+Information from Dorset Combined Youth Justice Service records, summarised in the Youth Justice Plan, show that some of these issues of over-representation also apply locally.
 Actions have been identified in the Youth Justice Plan to address these issues.
-An Equality Impact Assessment screening process has been completed.
-No adverse equality impacts were identified.